Here's What “Plus-Size” Really Means — Fashion Brands, Take Note

 And use fat models to promote fat fashions instead.

-By doing so, brands could offer visibility to a range of different body types, from the entire plus-size spectrum to straight-size women that aren’t a size 0, 2, or 4, and provide service to all their customers.
+By doing so, brands could offer visibility to a range of different body types, from the entire plus-size spectrum to straight-size women that aren’t a US size 0, 2, or 4/ UK 4, 6 or 8 and provide service to all their customers.
 “If you are able to find clothes in that range, then surely you should have models that represent the scope of sizes in that collection,” Yeboah tells Refinery29.

 Alexandra Waldman, the co-founder of size-inclusive clothing brand Universal Standard, agrees — and she’s using her business to change the narrative by ensuring that models of every size are present on her company’s website and in its campaigns.
 “We're not going to do a song and dance around it, we're simply going to present it to the world the way we think it should always have been, and then wait for everyone else to kind of catch up,” she says.